-The republic of Uganda is a landlocked country in the eastern part of Africa with a total area of 241038km2 that is boarded by south Sudan in the north, east by Kenya, west by democratic republic of Congo, south by Rwanda and Tanzania.
+The Republic of Uganda is a landlocked country in the Eastern part of Africa with a total area of 241038km2.
+More to that, it is boarded by South Sudan in the north, East by Kenya, West by Democratic Republic of Congo, South by Rwanda and Tanzania.
 The capital city of Uganda is Kampala and this is the largest city with the official languages being English and Swahili.

 Uganda got its independence from the United Kingdom on October 9th 1962 under Kabaka Mutesa who became the first president of Uganda.
-Today, Uganda is under President Yoweri Kaguta Museveni and the vice president Edward Ssekandi.
-Human rights are a priority in Uganda therefore, forced labor and slavery, child labor, child trafficking, sexual abuse are all against human rights and these may incur a price like imprisonment.
-LGBT rights where lesbians, gay, bisexual, Trans and intersex genders are faced with Anti-homosexuality bill which criminalized homosexuality and introduced death penalty to people who are alleged.
+Today, Uganda is under President Yoweri Kaguta Museveni.
+Furthermore, human rights are a priority in Uganda.
+Therefore, forced labor and slavery, child labor, child , sexual abuse are all against human rights and these may incur a price like imprisonment.

 Religion wise, the people of Uganda are religious people where Catholics take up to 39.3%, Anglicans 32%, Muslims 13.7% and the Pentecostal church 11.1% according to the 2018 census.
-Uganda also has Uganda martyrs who were killed in the years of 1886-1887 and the mass number that was executed on 3rd June 1887 in Namugongo buy burning them alive.
-These were recognized by Pope Paul VI in Rome as martyrs and can be seen in Namugongo shrine in Namugongo where a guide will tell you the history of those martyrs as you see them.
+Also, Ugandans celebrate the Uganda martyrs who were killed in the years of 1886-1887 and the mass number that was executed on 3rd June 1887 in Namugongo by burning them alive.
+Additionally, these were recognized by Pope Paul VI in Rome as martyrs and can be seen in Namugongo shrine in Namugongo where a guide will tell you the history of those martyrs as you see them.

 Transport and communication.

-The transport system of Uganda has helped a lot in improving the communication system of Uganda that is to say, road, air and railroad transport are some of the ways the Ugandans have kept in touch with the outside world like neighboring countries, Asia, Europe and other African countries at large.
-Tele communication companies too have helped a lot to bring people closer where about 21 million Ugandans are subscribers to different networks in the 34 million people in Uganda.
+First of all, the transport system of Uganda has helped a lot in improving the communication system of Uganda.
+For instance, road, air and railroad transport are some of the ways the Ugandans have kept in touch with the outside world.
+They are able to see neighboring countries, Asia, Europe and other African countries at large.
+In addition, tele-communication companies too have helped a lot to bring people closer.
+About 21 million Ugandans are subscribers to different networks out of the 34 million people in Uganda.

 The rail road is 1260km long with lines from Kampala to Kasese, Kampala to Tororo, Tororo to Pakwach and these have helped in transporting bulky materials that may take long to be transported by road.